denysdovhan/vacuum-card/README.md

 | :---------------------------------: | :-----------------------------------: |
 | ![Cleaning anumation][cleaning-gif] | ![Returning anumation][returning-gif] |

+## Supported models

+This card relies on basic vacuum services, like `pause`, `start`, `stop`, `return_to_base`, etc. It should work with any robot vacuum, however I can physically test it only with my own robot vacuum.

+If this card works with your vacuum cleaner, please open a PR and your model to the list.

+- Roborock S5 Max
+- [_Your vacuum?_][edit-readme]

 ## Development

 Want to contribute to the project?